mengwangoxf/mengwangoxf.github.io/publications.md

 ## Conference Publications

+1. [ICFP 2020] [*Applicative Bidirectional Programming with Lenses*](./Papers/ICFP20.pdf) in ACM SIGPLAN International Conferenceon Functional Programming.
+Joint work with Kazutaka Matsuda.
+(Core Ranking A*)

 1. [ICST 2019] [*Do Pseudo Test Suites Lead to Inflated Correlation in Measuring Test Effectiveness?*](./Papers/ICST19.pdf) in IEEE International Conference on Software Testing, Verification and Validation.
 Joint work with Jie Zhang, Lingming Zhang, Dan Hao, and Lu Zhang.
 (Core Ranking A)